 Starting a fashion line has to be one of the most popular businesses that people always seem to want to know more about.
-How to start one for themselves, how to manufacture clothing items, where to source suppliers from, and just general information regarding the whole process.
-This post by Shopify has caught up with designer, boutique owner and Project Runway contestant Sarah Donofrio to get her insight into the fashion industry.
+How to start one for themselves, how to manufacture clothing items, where to source clothing suppliers from, and just general information regarding how to start a clothing line.
+This post by Shopify has caught up with the designer, boutique owner and Project Runway contestant Sarah Donofrio to get her insight into the fashion industry.

-Donofrio discusses skills and training, branding and trends, inspiration, design and development, production, fabric sourcing and textile design, ecommerce stores, social sales and more, plus her own insights and experiences having worked in the fashion industry for over a decade.
-She started out working as a retail buyer, moved into product development and now owns her own boutique and runs an ecommerce store though Shopify.
-Her skills range from design, production, teaching, ecommerce, wholesale, consignment and retail.
+Donofrio discusses skills and training, branding and trends, inspiration, design and development, production, fabric sourcing, textile design, ecommerce stores, social sales and more, plus her own insights and experiences having worked in the fashion industry for over a decade.
+She started out working as a retail buyer, moved into product development and now owns her own boutique and runs an ecommerce store through Shopify.
+Her skills range from design, production, teaching, ecommerce, wholesale, consignment, and retail.

 If you’re interested in starting your own fashion line, the information shared in this article will put into perspective the realities surrounding this seemingly sought-after industry.
 Donofrio discusses her experiences candidly and doesn’t glaze over how she’s managed to achieve success with her fashion business.
 For an interesting glimpse into the fashion industry and to gain insight into what a fashion designer needs to take into consideration to operate a successful clothing line, check out this article.

 How to Start a Phone Case Business: The Ultimate Guide